 On Feb.
 29, 2016, the Wisconsin Department of Natural Resources (DNR) published a draft revised decision on Fitchburg's Northeast Neighborhood (NEN).
 It grants a net increase of 79 acres for development, bringing the allowed total to 454 acres.
 We are not satisfied that this will protect Lake Waubesa and the Waubesa Wetlands.
 See Latest News below for the link to where you can learn all the details and how you can make a public comment on this draft decision by 5 p.m. on Monday, March 14, 2015.
 Look under "Latest Events – show all" to find our March 3 newsletter with our analysis and request for comment.

-Watch our new 20-minute video recently filmed in the Waubesa Wetlands, with wetland scientists Dr. Cal DeWitt, Dr. Joy Zedler, and Tracy Hames.
+Watch our 20-minute video filmed in 2014 in the Waubesa Wetlands, with wetland scientists Dr. Cal DeWitt, Dr. Joy Zedler, and Tracy Hames.

 SAMPLE TEXT FOR PUBLIC COMMENTS TO DNR (If you use this, please add some words of your own about why you care about wetlands, or other reasons that you are not satisfied with the DNR's draft decision.)

 It's the post-development runoff from impervious surfaces and fertilized lawns that poses the greatest danger to Lake Waubesa and its wetlands.
 Sediment and water containing nitrogen and phosphorus flow downstream and feed invasive plants and algal blooms.